RaphaelDeLaGhetto/ugly_token_challenge/README.md

 ====================

 A programming exercise submitted to [peerio.com](http://peerio.com).
-This document describes how to deploy the product into a production (and development) environment.
+This document describes how to deploy the product into production and setup a development environment.

 ## Overview of enhancements